KB9/personal-website/data/blog/jindosh-riddle-solver/content.md

 responsible for taking arbitrary Boolean formulas and converting these into CNF.
 Internally, Logic Solver uses MiniSAT to determine satisfiability and the values in a solution.

+## Modelling the Jindosh Riddle using SAT

+When modelling a Boolean satisfiability problem, there are two key components we need to consider:
+1. What are the variables?
+2. What are the constraints on those variables?

+Variables are the unknowns in the problem. **The goal of solving the problem is to assign a value to each of these variables**.
+In the formula
+$F = A \land B$, the variables we would need to find values for are $A$ and
+$B$.
+In the Jindosh Riddle, the variables we want to find values for are the people who own each heirloom.
+However, these are not the only variables we can use to find a solution.

+A constraint defines the allowed combination of values for a set of variables.
+In the formula $F = A \land B$, the variables $A$ and $B$ are both constrained to be `true` by the $\land$ relationship.
+An example of a constraint in the Jindosh Riddle is:

+> Baroness Finch was at the far left

+This constraint specifies that the variable representing the person at the far left of the table **must** have a value which is equal to the value representing Baroness Finch.
+As we will see later in this post, we can express statements like these as a Boolean formula.

 ## The Jindosh Riddle Formula